 1 What an investor would earn above or below inflation (i.e., delivered CPI) if they held the TIPS to maturity.

-2 The weighting of TIPS derived vs Swap derived prices in the calculation of the blended inflation curve will be determined by ICE based upon our estimate of trading activity in the respective markets.
+2 The weighting of TIPS derived vs Swap derived prices in the calculation of the CPI projection will be determined by ICE based upon our estimate of trading activity in the respective markets.
 Initially this ratio was set at 3:1 (weighting of TIPS and treasury prices is three times greater than inflation swaps prices).

 3U.S.
 Bureau of Labor Statistics, Consumer Price Index for All Urban Consumers: All Items in U.S. City Average.